linharrrrrt/DL-Relocal/README.md

 # DL-Relocal

-this version of code is the right version of original ,w1 ,w2 and w1_w2.
+this version of code is of original ,w1 ,w2 and w1_w2.

 usage:
 `mkdir build`